Benjamin Preston Clark: Entomology

 Clark wrote in 1922 that his interest in Sphingidae began in childhood: "...as a boy I used to see poised with whirring wings over the phlox garden at Weld Farm, and which always had for me a peculiar fascination."
 His large collection of more than 7,200 specimens was acquired through international correspondence with more than 500 collectors.
 It included representatives of more than 1300 species.
-The collection, which included the type specimens of 232 species described by Clark, was donated in its entirety to the Carnegie Museum of Natural History after his death.
+The collection, which included the type specimens of 232 species described by Clark, was donated in its entirety but for a small portion which remains in the family to the Carnegie Museum of Natural History after his death.